Endangered Ecological Communities in the Daintree

-Gondwana Rainforest Trust's Save the Daintree conservation program prioritises the acquisition of lowland tropical rainforest that was excluded from the Wet Tropics World Heritage Area (WTWHA) extending from Cape Tribulation in the north, through Diwan and Cow Bay and south to the Forest Creek and Kimberley localities north of the Daintree River.
+Gondwana Rainforest Trust's "Save the Daintree" conservation program prioritises the acquisition of freehold land in the Daintree lowlands that was excluded from the Wet Tropics World Heritage Area (WTWHA) extending from Cape Tribulation in the north, through Diwan and Cow Bay and south to the Forest Creek and Kimberley localities north of the Daintree River.

-The Lowland tropical rainforest of the Wet Tropics is listed in the Endangered category of the threatened ecological communities list under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth)(EPBC Act).
-The Commonwealth Threatened Species Scientific Committee (TSSC) considers the lowland tropical rainforest that is the focus of Gondwana Rainforest Trust's conservation program to have a "high or greater chance of extinction in the medium-term future, or earlier".
+The Lowland tropical rainforest of the Wet Tropics and the Broad leaf tea-tree (Melaleuca viridiflora) woodlands in high rainfall coastal north QLD are both listed in the Endangered category of the threatened ecological communities list and the Littoral Rainforest and Coastal Vine Thickets of Eastern Australia listed is listed in the Critically Endangered category under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth)(EPBC Act).
+The Commonwealth Threatened Species Scientific Committee (TSSC) considers the lowland tropical rainforest that is the focus of Gondwana Rainforest Trust's “Save the Daintree” conservation program to have a "high or greater chance of extinction in the medium-term future, or earlier".
 The TSSC has declared that "there should be no further clearance and damage to this ecological community".
-The Save the Daintree program focuses on the acquisition and protection of this 'at-risk' freehold high conservation value land in the Daintree lowlands.
+The “Save the Daintree” program focuses on the acquisition and protection of this 'at-risk' freehold high conservation value land in the Daintree lowlands.

-Most high conservation value freehold land within Gondwana Rainforest Trust's Save the Daintree program area is able to be developed, provided the proposed development meets the requirements of the relevant planning code and has approval from Douglas Shire Council.
+Most high conservation value freehold land within Gondwana Rainforest Trust's “Save the Daintree” program area is able to be developed, provided the proposed development meets the requirements of the relevant planning code and has approval from Douglas Shire Council.
 Gondwana Rainforest Trust assesses the potential for a property to be developed and its conservation value to determine its overall 'at-risk' status prior to entering into negotiations to acquire it.
 Conservation values such as biodiversity status, connectivity, past clearing, the presence of existing clearings and weeds, corridor function and proximity to other settled lots are all considered in our assessment.

 Our ecologist and botanist conducts an extensive survey of each block we purchase to identify its conservation values.
 Their comprehensive report on the condition of the vegetation on a potential purchase informs our decision to commit to its purchase, protection and restoration.
 In addition to removing the risk of development, we address any boundary incursions and where there is evidence of disturbance and weeds, we develop a habitat restoration plan (HRP) to remove weeds and revegetate any existing clearings.